imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 Proved
 ```

-If the proof attempt fails, Imandra will try to synthesize a concrete counterexample illustrating the failure
+If the proof attempt fails, Imandra will try to synthesize a concrete counterexample illustrating the failure:

 ```